 Buffalo lawns are less likely to be affected by army worms or web worms.
 You’ll notice the leaves appearing to have been chewed.
 Chemical treatment is most effective in the late afternoons and evenings, when these nocturnal caterpillars and worms are most active.

 So there you have it.
-This summer is going to be great, and it can be even better, when you have a brilliant, lush and green lawn to wake up to.
+This summer is going to be great, and it can be even better, when you have a brilliant, lush and green lawn to wake up to in the morning.